abdifatah10101/Data-Quality-Checker/README.md

 - Clean Data: [{'name': 'John Doe', 'email': 'john@example.com', 'sales': 150}]
 - Bad Data: [{'name': 'Alice', 'email': 'alice@', 'sales': -20}, {'name': '', 'email': 'bob@example.com', 'sales': 90}]

+## What I Learned
+This helped me understand how data validation logic works in ETL and pipeline workflows.
+It’s a small project, but it shows how simple checks can be used to make sure only clean data gets processed.